-The PRAC recommendation to include a warning in the prescribing information about hepatitis B re-activation and how to minimise it has now been endorsed by EMA's Committee for Medicinal Products for Human Use (CHMP).
+The PRAC recommendation to include a warning in the prescribing information about hepatitis B reactivation and how to minimise it was endorsed by EMA's Committee for Medicinal Products for Human Use (CHMP).

 In addition to data on hepatitis B re-activation, EMA also reviewed data suggesting that patients treated with direct-acting antivirals who have previously been treated for liver cancer could be at risk of their cancer returning early.